Erin Vogel goes to the island of Borneo where she studies orangutans to gain insights into human behavior.

 Engaged anthropology can take many forms, from political activism to community service to raising awareness about injustice.
 Hodgson’s research with Maasai Pastoralists , for example, showed how economic development efforts have undermined rather than improved Maasai lives and livelihoods.

-“There are anthropology programs that may place more emphasis on keeping an objective distance and gathering esoteric knowledge,” she said.
+“There are anthropology programs that may place more emphasis on keeping an objective distance and gathering esoteric knowledge,” says Hodgson, now dean of the College of Arts and Sciences, Brandeis University.
 “But that is not what we are all about.

 “We believe that the best theory emerges from sustained, committed ethnography that focuses on issues of concern to the people we are working with.”